m-xie/m-xie.github.io/_pages/cv.md

 Education
 ======
 * A.B. in Chemistry and Physics, _summa cum laude_, Harvard College, 2020
+  * Thesis: "High-fidelity estimates of spikes and subthreshold waveforms from one-photon voltage imaging _in vivo_", Advisor: Professor Adam E. Cohen
 * A.M. in Statistics, Harvard University, 2020
 * M.D./Ph.D.
 Johns Hopkins University School of Medicine (current)